To browse the full list of courses available by academic department, visit Courses of Instruction.

 EDUC 170 Race Dialogues for Community and Change

 EDUC 336 Special Topics: Self Determination in Education

 PPOL 364 Social Policy and Community Activism

 SOC 290 Sociology of Community

-Service-learning courses, individually designed course equivalents or the Boston and Geneva Collaborative Internships may count toward the advocacy core with permission of the child advocacy minor adviser.
+Service-learning courses, individually designed course equivalents, or the Boston and Geneva Collaborative Internships may count toward the Strategies for Child Advocacy core with permission of the child advocacy minor adviser.